ashlinrichardson/hourglass/README.md

 ### Mission
 Hourglass will:
-* provide focused, reliable, scalable insights into determinants and outcomes, at the speed of trust[^1]
+* Provide focused, reliable, scalable insights into determinants and outcomes, at the speed of trust[^1]
-* reveal real patterns swiftly, supporting non-technical business decision-makers with actionable situational awareness and reliable intelligence in near-real time[^2]
+* Reveal real patterns swiftly, supporting non-technical business decision-makers with actionable situational awareness and reliable intelligence in near-real time[^2]
-* raise the bar by setting an MVP international standard for the "Storytelling with Data" concept
+* Raise the bar by setting an MVP international standard for the "Storytelling with Data" concept
-* serve as a North Star in standard-setting for unconditionally objective analyses, as a support for ongoing implementation and development of diversity and inclusion initiatives incl.
+* Serve as a North Star in standard-setting for unconditionally objective analyses, as a support for ongoing implementation and development of diversity and inclusion initiatives incl.
 [GBA+](https://www2.gov.bc.ca/assets/gov/british-columbians-our-governments/services-policies-for-government/gender-equity/factsheet-gba.pdf) in Canada and around the world

 ### Feedback
 <!-- "This research has hit paydirt.
 This is a significant accomplishment."